zaphosting/docs/en/fivem_changeloadingscreen.md

 ---
 id: fivem_changeloadingscreen
-title: FiveM: Install/change loadingscreen for FiveM-Server
+title: FiveM Install/change loadingscreen for FiveM-Server
 description: Information on how to add/change new loadingscreens on a FiveM server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Loadingscreen installation
 ---